Download this series as a free eBook here.

 This week, we are going to look at some behaviours that are trapping you in debt and what you can do to break these habits.

 It’s not uncommon to push overwhelming financial anxieties aside.
 Most people are susceptible to this.
-However, as we discussed here, avoidant behaviour can make your life much harder by adding to the amount of money you owe.
+However, avoiding debt collectors can make your life harder because it adds to the amount of money you owe.
 Not only do you pay interest on outstanding debt, but debt collectors also add their fees on top of your outstanding debts when you get handed over.
-Avoiding this problem has a real financial impact.
+Avoiding debt collectors has a real financial impact.

 You can start solving this problem without having to spend any money.
 Simply making a list of everything you owe and answering the phone if a debt collector calls is a giant leap in the right direction.